aellerton/demo-allauth-bootstrap/README.md

 2. Help remind me how a basic site hangs together ;)

+## Tips before you run this

+Set up one or both of Facebook and Google as developer apps.

+Tips for Facebook:
+- You'll need the Facebook App ID (NOT any client ID) and the secret.
+- Repeat, the Facebook App ID and NOT any client ID is what should be entered for "client ID"
+- Create an app in the [facebook-developer-settings] area and then create a test app from that.
+The test app seems to be the only thing that will work with a localhost Django app.
+- Read the [article by Sarah][2] or see below for moe.

+Tips for Google:
+- You'll need the Google client ID and secret.

 ## Getting Running

 1. Install Python.
 I used Python 3.4.3 at the moment but 2.7.x works fine too.